"The Accumulation of Failures" Gave Birth to LLMs (Part 1) — From the Limits of Mathematics to the Geometry of Meaning

 ReLU and ResNet: Different Approaches, Same Goal

 ReLU and ResNet are solutions from different angles to the same problem of vanishing gradients.
-ReLU prevents gradient attenuation within each layer (keeping the coefficient at 1.0), and ResNet secures a detour for gradients across layers.
-In modern deep learning, combining both has made networks with 100+ layers practical.
+ReLU prevents gradient attenuation within each layer (keeping the coefficient at 1.0), while ResNet ensures a detour path for gradients across layers.
+In modern deep learning, combining both has made networks of 100+ layers practical.

-GPUs broke the speed wall, and ReLU and ResNet broke the depth wall.
-With both the speed wall and the depth wall fallen, modern deep learning became possible.
+GPUs broke down the speed wall, and ReLU and ResNet broke down the depth wall.
+With both the speed and depth walls demolished, modern deep learning became possible.

 Chapter 4 — What Does It Mean to Turn Words into Numbers? — The Geometry of Meaning